Is the gardening season coming to a close – and you’re left feeling a bit homesick for the growing experience already?

 Best For Home Chefs

-If you’re interested in learning how you can prevent pests and diseases without ever having to use any kind of chemicals, then this book by Jessica Walliser is the way to go.
+If you’re interested in learning how to prevent pests and diseases without ever having to use any kind of chemicals, this book by Jessica Walliser is the way to go.

-It’s a great gardening book for beginners but also has enough information and details for it to be compelling for more experienced gardeners, too.
+It’s a great gardening book for beginners but also has enough information and details to be compelling for more experienced gardeners.

-The book won an award from the American Horticultural Society in 2015 for the way in which it detailed how invasive pests could be avoided by encouraging pollinators and insect carnivores in the garden.
+The book won an award from the American Horticultural Society in 2015 for how it detailed how invasive pests could be avoided by encouraging pollinators and insect carnivores in the garden.

 Not only that, but it also gives readers some fun ideas on how they can implement nature-based projects outdoors, too.

-Who knows – after reading this book, you just might be able to convince your kid to finally eat a vegetable, too!
+Who knows – after reading this book, you just might be able to convince your kid to eat a vegetable, too finally!

-Many of us take advantage of the late spring and summer months to grow our own food but what if there were a gardening book out there that could teach you how to grow your own organic produce 365 days of the year?
+Many of us take advantage of the late spring and summer months to grow our own food, but what if a gardening book could teach you how to grow your own organic produce 365 days of the year?

 When it comes to gaining gardening experience, most of us think about tasks like planting lots of seeds, mastering your fertilizing regimen, and learning how to build the perfect compost pile with lots of chicken manure as the top things we need to know how to do.